 Their technology seemingly being more advanced than in the films is Justified by the Republic having a Dark Age in-between.

 There are twenty thousand year old droids wandering around using the same kind of tech, and there are ancient computers around that look and act just like the contemporary ones except for age degradation.
-To be fair, these are from the Infinite Empire, which created stuff like the Star Forge.

 There are examples on Tython that were made by the ancient Jedi and predate lightsaber technology.
 In the Jedi Counselor story you find out some of it is actually quite a bit more advanced than the game's standard.